Rocco Benetton

 Rocco Benetton (born 29 September 1969) is an Italian entrepreneur publicly known for his role as chief executive officer of championship-winning Formula One Team Benetton.

 Personal background

 He is the son of Maria Teresa and Luciano Benetton and member of the Italian Benetton family which founded the Benetton Group S.p.A. clothing company in 1965.
 He is married and the father of three children.

-Academic studies
+Academic career

 After attending high school in his home town of Treviso, he moved to the United States to study mechanical engineering at Boston University in 1989.
+As of December 2025, he is a member of the Boston University College of Engineering Dean's Leadership Advisory Board.

 Career in Wall Street

 At the end of his studies, Benetton moved to New York City at the beginning of 1994 where he worked in Wall Street for Oppenheimer & Co. and Alpha Investment Management as a hedge fund specialist and later served as managing director.

 Career in F1

-In 1997, Benetton then moved to Oxford, England where he was appointed chief executive officer of Benetton Formula One, the team racing in the World Formula One Championship.
-Following the departure of chief executive Flavio Briatore and Michael Schumacher, he led the team for four years, achieving good results.
+In 1997, Benetton moved back to Europe and became commercial director of Benetton Formula One, the team racing in the World Formula One Championship, following the departure of chief executive Flavio Briatore.
+The following year he was made chief executive, succeeding David Richards.
+He led the team for four years, achieving good results.
 The team, however, was not able to keep up with the financial investment level of the newcomer car manufacturers, so Benetton directed and managed the sale of the BF1 Team to Renault Group for at the time a record agreement in 2000 including the following co-branding exposure for two more F1 seasons.